 As a high school student at Pharr San Juan Alamo High School in South Texas, Ramirez was an activist, edited a movement newspaper and helped organize the Mexican American Youth Organization which pushed for an end to segregated schools and bilingual education.
 He was also an active supporter of Cesar Chavez and his farmworkers movement during the California lettuce strike, and later Antonio Orendain’s Texas union, and edited the movement newspaper, El Portavoz.
 As a college student during the early 1970s, Ramirez was a political organizer and assisted with numerous campaigns, most notably the campaigns of Los Tres, the first three elected Mexican Americans to city office in San Juan, Texas, his home town.
 Ramirez was nineteen years old at the time.
 In 1972, he also helped organize the Raza Unida Party, a local third party in South Texas, for which former Texas state representative Alex Moreno served as the first standard bearer.
 Later, Ramirez served as treasurer for the Mexican American Democrats and an officer of the Texas Democratic Party.
 He has never sought public office and has not been directly involved in politics since 1980 except for his assistance or contributions.

 Ramirez lives in San Juan, Texas with his wife of thirty eight years, Aida, who is a retired public school teacher.
-He has two children and is the proud grandfather of four: Chuy Ramirez III, Carla Ramirez, Victoria Ramirez, Isaiah Matthew Ramirez, and Armando Luis Espinola.
+He has two children and is the proud grandfather of five: Chuy Ramirez III, Carla Ramirez, Victoria Ramirez, Isaiah Matthew Ramirez, and Armando Luis (Ramirez) Espinola.